rene-dl/rene-dl/README.md

 **`Data Analyst / Electronic Engineer`**

 I´m a Data analyst with experience in transforming data into valuable insights for strategic decision-making.
-Skilled in data analysis and wrangling using Excel, SQL, and Python, as well as data visualization and storytelling with Tableau.
+Skilled in data analysis using Excel, SQL, and Python, as well as data visualization and storytelling with Tableau.
 My background in engineering provides a strong technical foundation that enhances my analytical and problem-solving abilities.

 ### 🔨 Skills
 #### Data Cleaning